 - What do we need to know about our users in order to create this product?

 At this point, you've defined what you're hoping to achieve.
-Now it's time to break it down into specific, measurable, achievable goals.
+Now it's time to break it down into specific, measurable, and achievable goals.
+Figuring out what metrics you'll use to measure success is critical to any UX strategy.
+Without having a way to measure if what you're doing is working, it's impossible to make data-driven decisions.

 This might require a bit of research to identify what reasonable UX strategy goals might be for your product and niche.
 What's important, as you dial in on what you want to achieve, is that you avoid generalized, non-trackable goals like “make the product more user-friendly” or “keep customers around longer.”
 Instead, rephrase your goals into something that's quantifiable, like: